Some

-The Dragunov SVD, like many military gas operated rifles, was not designed
+The Dragunov SVD and Tiger, like many military gas operated rifles, was not designed

 with reloading in mind.
 There are a variety